 Category: General Questions

-Where can I find my prior year AGI?
+Where can I find my Prior Year AGI (Adjusted Gross Income)?

-As part of the signature process, the IRS requires an identifying piece of information.
-This could be your last year's AGI (Adjusted Gross Income), last year's PIN number that you created or the IRS E-filing PIN number.
+As part of the signature process when filing a return electronically, the IRS requires an identifying piece of information.
+This could be your last year's AGI (Adjusted Gross Income), last year's PIN number that you created or the IRS E-filing PIN number (Taxpayer issued IRS PIN).

-Don't have a copy of Last Year's Return?
+Do not have a copy of Last Year's Return?
 No problem.
 Click here to obtain an Electronic Filing PIN from the IRS or you may call 866-704-7388.
-NOTE: If you are filing a joint return, you will need to obtain a separate PIN for both the taxpayer and the spouse.
+Note: If you are filing a joint return, you will need to obtain a separate PIN for both the taxpayer and the spouse.

 If you filed a federal tax return last year and have a copy of last year's return: You can find your prior year AGI in the following places (based on the form that you filed):

 - If you filed Form 1040, your AGI will be listed on line 37.